Hughclaw18/AI-Cradle-Monitoring-System/README.md

 ## Features

-- **Real-time AI Detection** — YOLOv11s-seg for hazard detection + custom posture model for SIDS risk classification (Back / Side / Stomach)
+- **Real-time AI Detection** — YOLOe and YOLOv11s-seg for hazard detection + custom posture model for SIDS risk classification (Back / Side / Stomach)
 - **Live Video Feed** — Simulator streams MJPEG frames to the dashboard via a dedicated endpoint
 - **WebSocket Telemetry** — Sub-100ms sensor data broadcast to all connected clients
 - **Spotify Integration** — Auto-plays lullabies when crying is detected; full playback controls from the dashboard